 16. Beach Resort Vacations

 It’s no secret that I love to relax on the beach.
 Even if your kids no longer build sandcastles, this might be a great place to relax with a good book for much-needed downtime.
 Or, while you’re soaking up the sun, the older kids can partake in some water sports with rented jet skis or paddleboards.
+Beach vacations with teens are as laid back. oras adventures as you’d like them to be.

 One of our favorite places was Sanibel Island.
 Read about the best hotel on the island here.